-If you started a course of 12 months or less in 2020 or Jan 2021 and have not previously entered the UK to study that course, you must enter the UK on a Student Visa on or before 27 September 2021, or before your visa expires (whichever is sooner) in order to be eligible.
+If you started a course of 12 months or less in September 2021 and have not previously entered the UK to study that course, you must enter the UK on a Student Visa on or before 30 June 2022, in order to be eligible.

-If you began a course of 12 months or less in 2020 or 2021 and have existing permission as a Student (including those with Tier 4 permission) to study that course, and have already travelled to the UK during that period of permission, you will be eligible to apply for the Graduate Route provided that you return to the UK before the end date of your current immigration permission.
+If you began a course of 12 months or less in September 2021 and have existing permission as a Student to study that course, and have already travelled to the UK during that period of permission in order to start studying in-person, you will be eligible to apply for the Graduate Route from within the UK before the end date of your current immigration permission.

-If you are studying remotely on a course that is longer than 12 months, you must return to the UK before your Student or Tier 4 permission expires.
-You will not be prevented from being eligible for the route as a result of any distance learning outside the UK between 24 January 2020 and 6 April 2022.
+You will not be prevented from being eligible for the route as a result of any distance learning either in or outside of the UK between 24 January 2020 or any distance learning undertaken overseas between 27 September 2021 and 30 June 2022.

 To be eligible to apply for the Graduate Route you must successfully complete a full Bachelors or Postgraduate degree (e.g. UG, Masters, PhD) or one of the additional relevant qualifications below: